robulouski/text-spread/README.rst

 ----------

 There are text file(s).
-They contain data, somewhat freeform, but orderly enough that parsing with regular expressions is appropriate.
+They contain data, somewhat freeform, but orderly enough that parsing with regular expressions is workable.

-You desire to extract said data into another, more tabular form -- spreadsheet, database, CSV file.
+You desire to extract said data into another, more tabular form -- spreadsheet, database, CSV file, etc

 The data is in "chunks".
 Each chunk is delimited by a line with a certain pattern of characters (i.e. something that can be represented by a regex,